alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 :::

 ## Taking a matching pair off the table
 Our code turns cards back even you found a matching pair but we need to take them off the table.
-Once you have two cards in the `face_up` list (if you have a set, you can convert it to the list via `list()`), you need to check whether they have the same chicken on them, i.e., their filenames are the same.
+Once you have two cards in the `face_up` list, you need to check whether they have the same chicken on them, i.e., their filenames are the same.
 If they are, you set `"show"` field to `False`.
 If not, you set their `"side"` to `"back"` (what your code is already doing).
 Either way, you still need to pause the program to allow the player to see them and to clear `face_up` list/set (they are either off the table or face down, definitely not face up).

 We also need to modify our code to handle `"show"` field correctly.
 First, modify your drawing code to draw only the cards that should be shown.
 Second, when handling mouse click, you need to check both that the card is not face up and that it is shown (otherwise you can "open" invisible cards).